-If the employee does not consider it appropriate to raise the grievance informally, or if requested by the person the employee spoke to informally, or if the employee is not satisfied with the result of the informal process, they should raise the matter formally in writing to the Clerk, or if this is not appropriate to the Chairman of the Staffing Committee in writing, stating the nature of the grievance and desired resolution.
-This should be done within ten working days of the alleged incident or event if the employee does not wish to raise the grievance informally.
+If the employee does not consider it appropriate to raise the grievance informally, or if requested by the person the employee spoke to informally, or if the employee is not satisfied with the result of the informal process, they should raise the matter formally in writing to the Clerk, or if this is not appropriate to the Chairman of the Staffing Committee, stating the nature of the grievance and desired resolution.
+This should be done as soon as possible, and other than in exceptional circumstances, within ten working days of the alleged incident or event if the employee does not wish to raise the grievance informally.
 If the employee raises the matter informally and then is not satisfied with the result of the informal process, within ten working days of raising the dissatisfaction with the result of the informal process, in writing, as above.